cesc1989/apuntes/Luna/Backend/AppBlend/Upgrade to Rails 7.0.4 - Notes Part 2 ✅.md

 In this way I get zero authorizations and it changes the output of the tests.

 **Something is going on in the batch-loader gem**.
-I did some changes regarding this gem at [[Exploring ActiveRecord Associations for AppBlend]] but looks like it's not enough.
+I did some changes regarding this gem at [[007 - ✅ Exploring ActiveRecord Associations for AppBlend]] but looks like it's not enough.

 Why I say this?
 Because when I access the authorization via direct methods, I can see it exists and is created as described in the tests:
 ```ruby